kellykellychenchen/SplitTheBill/README.md

 in this billbook (Y).
 This should satisfy the requirement of implementing the first related action.
 > - You can generate the second required action related to adding Xs to a Y by doing the following:
 >> 1. Follow steps 1-6 in the section above if you haven't already.
 >> 2. Click "Remove an event".
-At the bottom of this screen, you should see a button for "RESET BILLBOOK".
+At the bottom of this pop-up window, you should see a button for "RESET BILLBOOK".
 Click on this button to remove ALL events from the current billbook.
 >> 3. Click "Open an event" to see that the billbook is now empty as you have cleared all events (X) from this billbook (Y).
 This should satisfy the requirement of implementing the second related action.